Man charged with shooting and beheading father bought the gun he used one day earlier, police say. Here’s everything to know about the gruesome case.

 An autopsy performed Thursday determined that Michael Mohn died of a gunshot wound to the head, and that his head was subsequently removed using a machete.

-Justin Mohn was quickly charged with his father’s murder and abusing his corpse, and is being held without bail at a correction facility in Bucks County.
+Justin Mohn was quickly charged with his father’s murder and abusing his corpse.
+He is being held without bail at a correction facility in Bucks County.

 He has no history of diagnosed mental health issues, Schorn said.